mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 If I could go back to when I first created the website, I would have made it a simple Shopify store with a custom theme.

-When I launched the site, I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button, so I just hand-coded the site using a frontend framework I knew well.
+When I launched the site, I didn't want to marry myself to Shopify and learn their templating system when all I needed was a simple "buy" button, so I hand-coded the site using a frontend framework I knew well.

 Over time, TinyPilot's purchase experience became more complex.
 I ended up expensively reimplementing functionality that would have been free had I used a Shopify store.
 But at this point, migrating all the site's content to a Shopify store would be its own major project, so I stuck with redesigning what I had.